Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

-Rachel could not imagine how she would feel if she were to discover that everything she knew to be true about the laws of the universe was incorrect.
+Rachel could not imagine how it would feel if she discovered that everything she knew to be true about the laws of the universe was incorrect.
 At the very least, she would be terrified.
 She doubted she would take it as well as this young man had.
 Her heart went out to him.

 Aloud, she asked, “Why don’t you take him without crossing the wards?”

 “Duh!
 Stony Tor is outside the school grounds.”
 Cydney looked at Rachel as if she were a particularly unpleasant bug.